CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 You should estimate how many BU’s your project will consume **during 1 year** and apply more if needed.
 When you start a new project, you should plan ahead for your project's billing unit and storage usage.

-- See the teble below for estimating your billing unit consumption.
+- See the table below for estimating your billing unit consumption.

 - Apply more billing units for your CCS project by clicking **"Apply for resources"** in Resource applications window.